Sean-Nathan/Nathan7/README.md

 # Nathan7
-Nathan7 wil Releasin Transformation pack and ISO and ISO will download limited of time
+Nathan7 wil Releasing Transformation pack and the ISO and ISO will downloaded limited of time